 The text in your description meta tag, approximately 50-300 characters, should:

 The text you put in the description meta tag influences the page description shown in search results and when your page is shared.
-Although Google doesn’t look at the description tag for information about your content, your potential visitors do, so you want to choose your words with care, as you would for any other marketing copy.
+Although Google doesn’t look at the description tag for information about your content and therefore doesn’t factor it into ranking, your potential visitors do when they’re looking at Google’s search results, so you want to choose your words with care, as you would for any other marketing copy.

 As you write your meta tags, consider both the search engines and prospective customers.
 While meta tags alone won’t guarantee your website’s high ranking, they do play a significant role in helping search engines determine search results and in getting searchers to click-through to your site, so don’t overlook this fundamental part of website SEO.

 Don’t think of SEO as right or wrong, or on or off.
 It’s not that black or white.

 A better approach is to consider SEO a competition.
 It’s your website competing against other sites or web pages that have targeted the same niche and keywords.